-A clinical trial to look at the safety and effectiveness of a higher dose of ocrelizumab to treat patients with primary progressive multiple sclerosis.
+A study to evaluate the efficacy, safety and pharmacokinetics of a higher dose of ocrelizumab in adults with primary progressive multiple sclerosis (PPMS)

 A Study to Evaluate the Efficacy, Safety and Pharmacokinetics of a Higher Dose of Ocrelizumab in Adults With Primary Progressive Multiple Sclerosis (PPMS)